nathancarter/weblurch/doc/plan.md

    package](../test/domutils-spec.litcoffee).
 See the end of that file for the few missing tests.

-## Functions in Group Types

- * Create a function in Group types for handling the setup of newly inserted Groups.
-Call it whenever a new group is created.
- * Create a function in Group types for handling the finalization of just- deleted Groups.
-Call it whenever a group is removed.

 ## Undo/redo support

 Any changes to a group instance will need to go onto the undo/redo stack,